Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods

-where, thanks to Markovianity and conditional independence, the joint density can be factorised into the state and observation densities.
+where, through Markovianity and conditional independence, the joint density can be factorised into the state and observation densities.

-A \ac{SSM} can also be represented through a graphical model where a graph $ \mathcal{G}=(\mathcal{V}, \mathcal{E}) $ represents the conditional independence structure (edges $ \mathcal{E} $) between \acp{r.v.} (nodes $ \mathcal{V} $).
-Some graphical models representing the state and observational process of an \ac{SSM} are illustrated in Figure \ref{f2}; the dependence on the parameter $ \boldsymbol{\theta} $ is omitted for simplicity.
+A \ac{SSM} can be represented as a graphical model where a graph $ \mathcal{G}=(\mathcal{V}, \mathcal{E}) $ encodes the conditional independence structure (edges $ \mathcal{E} $) between \acp{r.v.} (nodes $ \mathcal{V} $).
+See Figure \ref{f2} for an illustration of the state and observational processes of an \ac{SSM} where the dependence on the parameter $ \vtheta $ is omitted for simplicity.

-This framework could account for many different modelling assumptions, including multidimensional state processes or deterministic relations, as exemplified in Figure \ref{f2}.
+This framework could encompass many different modelling assumptions, ranging from the basic \ac{SSM} of figure \ref{fig2a} to multidimensional state processes with deterministic and stochatsic relations, as exemplified in Figure \ref{fig2b}.